stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

  - `--elf-load` - is `mor1kx-generic` specific option which specifies an elf binary that will be loaded into memory before the simulation starts.
  - `--trace_enable` - is a `mor1kx-generic` specific option enabling tracing.
+   When specified the simulator will output a trace file to `{fusesoc-builds}/mor1kx-generic_1.1/marocchino_tb-icarus/marocchino-trace.log` [see log](/content/2019/asm-marocchino-trace.log).
  - `--trace_to_screen` - is a `mor1kx-generic` specific option enabling tracing
    instruction execution to the console as we can see below.
  - `--vcd` - is a `mor1kx-generic` option instruction icarus to output a vcd